 - On the sidebar, click Missing Devices.

-The following filters are used to generate this page:
+By default, the following filters are used to generate this page:

 Agent status is Active